Pages

 I know - such an outmoded thing anymore: Being considerate of others, right?

 For the dining room, which was next to my bedroom, my rug measures about 11 x 7.
 And for my bedroom, the rug measures about 7 x 5.
-I still have them, here in Texas, and I never fail to draw amazement from visitors when I point out their dimensions and how they fit almost like carpeting in that Manhattan apartment.
+I still have them, here in Texas, and I never fail to draw amazement from visitors when I describe how they fit almost like carpeting in that Manhattan apartment.

 With my "wall-to-wall" dining room carpeting!

-Comparing my family's antique farm table and my Danish table, I now see similarities I doubt I considered back when I was browsing that furniture shop on E. 57th Street.
-For one thing, both tables feature expandability, yet have a pleasing aesthetic even in their minimal configuration.
-For example, with both leaves dropped and hanging to the side of their pedestal, my Manhattan table stood elegantly yet unobtrusively for years in our Texas home's hallway.
+Comparing my family's antique farm table and my Danish table, I now see similarities I doubt I considered back when I was browsing that furniture shop on 57th Street.
+For one thing, both tables were acquired in the Empire State.
+Secondly, both feature expandability, yet have a pleasing aesthetic in their minimal configuration.
+With both leaves dropped to the side of their pedestal, my Manhattan table stood elegantly yet unobtrusively for years in our Texas home's hallway.

-But as I pointed out at the beginning of this essay, one glaring distinction differentiates these two tables that have played important roles in my life: While I've eaten countless meals at our family's farm table, I can recall eating only one meal at my Manhattan dining table.
+But as I pointed out earlier, one glaring distinction differentiates these two tables that have played important roles in my life: While I've eaten countless meals at our family's farm table, I can recall eating only one meal at my Manhattan dining table.
 One.
-And I remember what it was: Corn flakes with canned peaches.
+And I remember what it was: Kellogg's corn flakes with canned peaches.
 For my dinner, not even breakfast.

 I never eat cereal for breakfast.